Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 **What it does:**
 - Creates an array `x` with 100 values from 0 to 8.
-- Computes a logistic growth curve using `ex3_1logistic`.
+- Computes a logistic growth curve using `LogisticPopulationModel`.
 - Generates Gaussian noise with standard deviation scaled by 2 and adds it to the logistic curve to create `ynoise`.
 - Plots the noisy logistic data as blue points (`'.b'`).
-- Uses the function `ex8_3asympt` with a convergence criterion of 0.01 to estimate the asymptotic value (`est_k`) and the index where the steady phase starts.
+- Uses the function `EstimateAsymptoticConvergence` with a convergence criterion of 0.01 to estimate the asymptotic value (`est_k`) and the index where the steady phase starts.
 - Draws a green horizontal line from `x(idx)` to `x(end)` representing the estimated asymptotic value.
 - Uses `axis tight` to fit the plot neatly.